Dr. Oetker: Finland

 In Finland, frozen pizzas, pudding, and cake decoration are available at supermarkets.

 France

 In France, frozen pizzas are available at supermarkets.

 India

 In India, the company operates offices in Bangalore, Mumbai and New Delhi.
 Dr. Oetker sauces, spreads, dessert toppings, cake mixes and salad dressings can be found in all major grocery chains.

+Indonesia

+In Indonesia, Dr. Oetker operates under the brand Pondan.
+The Indonesian division was founded in Jakarta in 1978 and then later moved to Tangerang in 1992, which continues until today.
+In 2000, Indonesian division of Dr. Oetker became independent and changed its name as PT Pondan Pangan Makmur Indonesia.

 Italy

 In Italy, Dr. Oetker operates under the brand Cameo.
 The Italian division was founded in Milan in 1933 as Oetker and then later moved to Desenzano del Garda, which continues until today.
-In 1953, the name is switched to Cammeo, a more Italian and easy-listening word, changed again for the last time in 1984 to Cameo.
+In 1953, the name is switched to Cammeo, a more Italian-sounding word, and was changed again in 1984 to Cameo.

 Latvia

-In Latvia various Dr. Oetker products are available, such as frozen pizzas, baking powders and dessert powders.
+In Latvia, various Dr. Oetker products are available, such as frozen pizzas, baking powders and dessert powders.

 Lithuania

-Many Dr. Oetker products are available, including frozen pizzas, baking powder, and gelatine, the latter in both unflavoured and dessert forms.
+Many Dr. Oetker products are available, including frozen pizzas, baking powder, and gelatin, the latter in both unflavoured and dessert forms.